rcy0228/azure-spring-cloud-training/12-making-microservices-talk-to-each-other/README.md

 ## Task 5 : Deploy the application

-1. You can now build your "all-cities-weather-service" project and send it to Azure Spring Cloud:
+1. You can now build your "all-cities-weather-service" project and send it to Azure Spring Cloud by running the below mentioned commands in git:

 >💡__Note:__ Open a new instance of Git Bash and login again using `az login` before running the following commands.